YTdouble/Driver-Resistance-Field-Model/README.md

 # Driver-Resistance-Field-Model
-We will upload code and data completely soon.
+The code of the driver resistance field model and our experiment data.